 It is manned by volunteers and is open every day from 10 am to 4 pm.
 Admission is free, although voluntary donations are welcomed.
+Please note Christmas closure – from Sunday 21st December 2014 to Sunday 4th January 2015 inclusive.

 The museum was opened in 1933 by the Provincial Grand Master of Kent, the Rt Hon The Lord Cornwallis, and registered as a charity in 1993 under number 1018784.